LIV Army Corps: Army Detachment Narva, February 1944 – September 1944

-February 1944
+February – April

 On 2 February 1944, Walter Model, commander of Army Group North between 9 January and 31 March, visited the positions in the Narva region.
 On this occasion, Model upgraded the LIV Army Corps and bestowed the command of all forces along the Narva river onto Sponheimer in a unit directly subordinate to Army Group North and thus equal in rank to an army.
 This unit, initially dubbed Group Sponheimer, was formally named Army Detachment Narva on 23 February, when Sponheimer was relieved of command and replaced with Johannes Frießner.
 Army Detachment Narva was fed additional reinforcements until the end of February to strengthen it against the imminent Soviet attacks.
 Among the new units was the Panzergrenadier Division Feldherrnhalle.

 In the meantime, the Red Army was also bolstering its forces.
 The 43rd Rifle Corps sent additional forces across the Narva river, but was after initial gains repelled by units of the 227th Infantry Division and the 23rd (Dutch) SS Division.
 On 12 February, the 90th Rifle Division attacked across Lake Peipus and seized the island of Piirissaar in the hopes of establishing an outpost with which the Red Army could outflank the Germans in the south.
 The position was immediately counter-attacked by German forces and Estonian militia and retaken.

 The Red Banner Fleet attempted to outflank the German positions in the north by amphibiously deploying two Soviet infantry brigades on 13 February, but happened to drop their forces directly in front of the Panther Line's artillery fortifications.
 Nonetheless, the Soviet forces managed to reach and surround Meriküla and the units of Kampfgruppe Berlin within it.
 The Germans, supported by Tiger tanks of the 502nd Heavy Panzer Battalion, dislodged the Soviet siege ring the following day and restored contact to the forces trapped in the village.
 The landing operation left behind the corpses of many killed or drowned Red Army soldiers on the shore.